 The purpose of this journal is to provide a venue for UNH students to publish and share their work with the university community and the general public.
 As a discipline, anthropology has numerous subfields, including archaeology, medical anthropology, applied anthropology, socio-cultural anthropology, visual anthropology, and socio-linguistics, among others.
 We encourage submissions from all subfields, but will also consider interdisciplinary work.

 We hope that this journal is a venue where students also can receive constructive feedback on their projects, exchange ideas, and share innovative approaches, techniques, study areas, and media for doing, producing, and representing anthropological projects.
 This is not a peer-reviewed journal.
 The editorial board rotates annually and consists of two anthropologists, ideally representing different subfields (e.g., a socio-cultural anthropologist and an archaeologist).

-University of New Hampshire Law Review (University of New Hampshire – School of Law)
+The University of New Hampshire Law Review (University of New Hampshire – Franklin Pierce School of Law)

 ISSN 2325-7318 (U.N.H.
 L. Rev. v.9- );

 The University of New Hampshire Law Review, formerly published under the title Pierce Law Review, replaced the peer-reviewed journal RISK: Health Safety and Environment.
 As one of two scholarly journals produced by University New Hampshire Franklin Pierce School of Law students, the UNH Law Review publishes articles of general legal interest exploring questions of law and unsettled legal issues.